Will you get denied?

 This page should be used as a rough guide to determine your chances of getting denied and it is based upon my experience.
 The outcome in your case may vary depending on a number of factors.
 This is also for purchase permits and FID cards only.
+If you have any questions, call us at 1-855-9-JEFLAW for immediate assistance instead of posting your question below.

 You will be denied if: